Technology Available at the Library

 While library staff are not able to provide technical assistance, they may have practical suggestions about where WiFi signals tend to be strongest.

 The Arlington Public Library offers access to public computers for children and adults as part of the Library’s reference and literacy services.
 Public computers are free to use for all users with a valid library card.
-Guest passes are available for non-residents for $1 an hour.
+Guest passes are available for non-residents for $1 per session.
+Sessions are 45 minutes at Woodland West and one hour at all other locations

 Computers are first-come, first-served and may be reserved at a sign-up station.